PROTECTING YOUR ASSETS

-A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have, as well as any future assets such as inheritances, businesses or property.
+A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have.
+This can also include any future assets such as inheritances, businesses or property.

-A pre-nup will list your important assets at the time of your marriage and specify which ones you want to be protected should your marriage end in divorce.
+A pre-nup will list your important assets before your marriage and specify which ones you want to be protected should your marriage end in divorce.
 It can also list any future asset you may have during the marriage, which you wish to protect.

-It is recommended that you sign a pre-nup no less than 28 days before the date of your wedding.
+It is recommended that when signing a prenuptial agreement, that you do so no less than 28 days before the date of your wedding.